Local, state, and federal laws

 - During the time the failure continues, the tenant may deduct from the rent the amount stated in the notice.

 Rental property utility service act violations

-Tenants may deduct from rent due payments they make for utility services that the landlord was obligated to make but failed to make in order to avoid interruption of service.
+Tenants may deduct from rent due payments they make for utility services that the landlord was obligated to make but failed to make to avoid interruption of service.